shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 Developers can switch from one application configuration profile screen to another application by using the 'Manage Apps' screen and clicking on the requisite application card.

 Alternatively, you can use the LHS navigation pane in the configuration screen and click on the dropdown next to the application name in the top left.
 The dropdown displays a list of all the applications registered by the developer and a link to navigate to the *Manage Apps* dashboard screen.
-Select a different application from the drop down list and you will be switched to a different application dashboard screen.
+Select a different application from the drop-down list and you will be switched to a different application dashboard screen.

 ![Switch Application](/img/an_db_switch_application.png)

 ### Monitor Usage

 Developers can monitor their registered application usage statistics via the Arcana Developer Dashboard.
-The *Manage Apps* screen displays the account level usage metrics.
-Application specific usage details are available in the application dashboard screen.
+The *Manage Apps* screen displays the account-level usage metrics.
+Application-specific usage details are available on the application dashboard screen.

 #### Account Usage Metrics